refined-github/refined-github/readme.md

 - [Friendly GitHub](https://github.com/Hermanya/friendly-github) - Make GitHub more social
 - [Sourcegraph](https://github.com/sourcegraph/browser-extensions) - Adds code intelligence to GitHub
 - [Potential changes for GitHub](https://github.com/dzhavat/potential-changes-for-github) - See which pull requests contain changes related to a file
+- [PR Monitor](https://github.com/fwouts/prmonitor) - Notifies you about incoming and outgoing PRs

 Want more?
 Here are some ideas you could develop!